mattyr/rcqrs/README.md

 - subscribes to domain events
 - persist domain events to event store
 - routes events to registered handler(s) (can have more than one handler per event)
+- also routes events to all projectors

 ###Event Handler
 such as `CompanyRegisteredHandler`

-- update de-normalised reporting data store(s)
 - email sending
 - execute long running processes (e.g. 3rd party APIs, file upload)
+- trigger followup commands

+###Projectors

+- receives all domain events
+- update de-normalised reporting data store(s)

 ###Event Store